 Rare Vinyl Alert

-One of the earliest recordings by trombonist Al Grey (previously celebrated in a musical tribute to grits) took place at the Cincinnati studios on October 1, 1954 — “Speak To Me (In My Dreams Tonight)” b/w “Goofa Nut” (B-side instrumental) — these two songs comprising a 78 that is VERY hard to find.
+One of the earliest recordings by trombonist Al Grey (previously celebrated in a musical tribute to grits) took place at Cincinnati’s King Studios on October 1, 1954 — “Speak To Me (In My Dreams Tonight)” b/w “Goofa Nut” (B-side instrumental) — these two songs comprising a 45 that is rather challenging to find.
 Writing credits reveal Henry Glover to have had a hand in both compositions.

 King Records Jazz Legacy =